open-xchange/appsuite-middleware/documentation/components/calendar/implementation_details.md

 ## HTTP API

-Clients that need to be aware of which actions are actually possible by a certain calendar user for a group-scheduled event in a specific folder should consider the appropriate event flags ``scheduled``, ``organizer`` and ``attendee``, along with the effective permissions of the current session user in the underlying folder.
+Clients that need to be aware of which actions are actually possible by a certain calendar user for a group-scheduled event in a specific folder should consider the appropriate event flags ``scheduled``, ``organizer`` / ``organizer_on_behalf`` and ``attendee`` / ``attendee_on_behalf``, along with the effective permissions of the current session user in the underlying folder.
 Then, the following rules apply:
 - New events can be created in case the folder permissions include at least *create own* objects.
-- Whenever data should be manipulated in a way beyond the allowed attendee changes (see above), the calendar user needs to be the organizer of the event, hence the ``organizer`` flag would have to be present.
+- Whenever data should be manipulated in a way beyond the allowed attendee changes (see above), the calendar user needs to be or act as organizer of the event, hence the ``organizer`` or ``organizer_on_behalf`` flag would have to be present.
 Additionally, the folder permissions need to allow *write object* permissions for the event in question (i.e. either *write all* or *write own* objects).
-- Whenever attendee-related data such as the participation status or the user's personal alarms should be modified, the calendar user needs to be an attendee of the event, hence the ``attendee`` flag would have to be present.
+- Whenever attendee-related data such as the participation status or the user's personal alarms should be modified, the calendar user needs to be or act as an attendee of the event, hence the ``attendee`` or ``attendee_on_behalf`` flag would have to be present.
 No additional folder permissions are required.

 # UTF-8 Support